roblaplaca/jQuery-Custom-Selectbox/README.md

 jQuery Custom Selectbox
 =======================

 SelectBox replacement using jQuery.
-Hides the selectbox and replaces it with an accessible js version.
+Hides the selectbox and replaces it with an easy to style css version.
-All you need to do is style it.

 Features include: